10 Best Payroll Options for a 1100-Person Company

 The line between an independent contractor and an employee has become increasingly complex, particularly with California laws creating unique payroll challenges.
 Misclassifying a worker can result in severe consequences, including back taxes, fines, and liability for employee benefits.
 A robust payroll service helps you manage payments for both W-2 employees and 1099 contractors in one place, simplifying year-end tax form distribution.
 More importantly, partnering with a CPA firm for your business accounting and management provides access to expert advice on proper worker classification, helping you avoid these costly mistakes from the start.

-Handling Multi-State Taxes for Remote Teams
+Simplify Multi-State Taxes for Your Remote Team

 As more businesses embrace remote work, the complexity of paying employees in different states has become a major hurdle.
 Each state has its own set of rules for income tax withholding, unemployment insurance, and labor laws.
 Managing this patchwork of regulations manually is a recipe for compliance issues.
 Outsourced payroll platforms are designed to handle multi-state payroll seamlessly, automatically calculating the correct taxes based on each employee’s location.
 This prevents the kinds of errors that can lead to an average fine of $1,100 per employee for incorrect filings, making it an essential tool for any business with a distributed team.